alqinsidev/jds-bi-be-test/README.md

 Service entry point can be found [here](http://18.142.250.106:2701/).

 Service documentation can be found [here](http://18.142.250.106:2701/docs).
-Please use this word as Bearer token for every protected Route.
+Please use `token-jabar-juara` as Bearer token for every protected Route.

-`token-jabar-juara`

 ## To Do